 If you are charged with DV in Kentucky, you should consult a Kentucky criminal defense lawyer as soon as possible.
 They can protect you from the prosecution’s tactics.

-Contact the Cincinnati Domestic Violence Lawyers at Suhre & Associates, LLC For Help Today
+Contact the Cincinnati Domestic Violence Lawyers at Suhre & Associates DUI and Criminal Defense Lawyers For Help Today

-For more information, contact the domestic violence lawyers at Suhre & Associates, LLC give us a call today at (513) 333-0014 or visit us at our Cincinnati Law Office.
+For more information, contact the domestic violence lawyers at Suhre & Associates DUI and Criminal Defense Lawyers give us a call today at (513) 333-0014 or visit us at our Cincinnati Law Office.

 600 Vine Street, Suite 1004